 - Find more ideas here!

 We also take advantage of some online learning options.
-For us it’s important to be sure not to overdo online lessons where I’m not intimately involved in their work (especially for the 11 and under ages), but we do use it where appropriate and it is a huge blessing!
-Things like video or online courses are fun for the kids to do once in a while as well.
+For us it’s important to be sure not to overdo online lessons where I’m not intimately involved in their work (especially for the 11 and under ages).
+But we do make use of technology as a teaching tool because not only can be a blessing for mama but it can teach important computer skills.

 Be Watchful and Adjust As Needed